kean/Nuke/Demo/README.md

 ## Diagnostics

 Every pipeline the demo builds counts what it does, and the pipeline HUD shows the figures over every screen.
-It is on from launch: the pill at the bottom – the tasks running, the share of the images that didn't download, and the frames of the last second – opens into a panel with the queues, bytes, caches, memory footprint, and dropped frames of the pipeline that did something last.
-The catalog's Lab section and the panel's menu switch it off; `-demoHUD 0` leaves it off from launch.
+It is on from launch, as a card folded into a pill in the bottom left corner – the tasks running, the share of the images that didn't download, and the frames of the last second.
+Tap it and the same card grows into the queues, bytes, caches, memory footprint, and dropped frames of the pipeline that did something last – the queues include processing, as a limit and a suspend switch rather than a count, because processors come with the request and nothing the probe sees counts them.
+It floats over the screen in Liquid Glass rather than taking a strip of it, dark whatever the app is set in, and it is dragged to whichever corner it is let go nearest – the card's options name the four for whoever would rather not drag it, and `-demoHUDCorner` starts it in one.
+The catalog's Lab section and those options switch it off; `-demoHUD 0` leaves it off from launch.

+The card's info button opens **Pipeline Details** as a sheet over whatever screen is on display: the same figures at length for the pipeline the HUD shows, the last half minute of its work in three charts – the images it finished stacked by where they came from, the work running on each queue, and what the memory cache holds
-The panel's menu opens **Pipeline Details**, the one screen the catalog has no row for: the same figures at length for the pipeline the HUD shows, its five task queues with the work running against the limit and a suspend switch each, and what its caches hold with a button to empty each of them.
-With several pipelines alive, its picker holds both the screen and the HUD to one of them – the HUD's header shows a pin while it does.
+– its five task queues with the work running against the limit and a suspend button each, and a meter for each of its caches with a button to empty it.
+At its resting height the screen underneath goes on loading, which is what the charts draw.
+With several pipelines alive, the title is a menu that holds both the sheet and the HUD to one of them – the HUD shows a pin while it does.
 The App and All Pipelines sections and the switches of the HUD are at the end.

+The charts are drawn in one hue, light to dark, rather than a set of colors: both stacks have an order – the stages work passes through, and how far the pipeline had to go for an image – and orange is left to mean trouble, as it does everywhere else in the demo.

 Launch the app with the `NUKE_DIAGNOSTICS_ENABLED` environment variable set – it is in the scheme, unticked, under Run › Arguments › Environment Variables – and every